February: American Heart Month

 May: National Stroke Awareness Month and National High Blood Pressure Education Month

 In May, Million Hearts®highlights the need for increased awareness about stroke and ways to lower risk, as well as the importance of blood pressure control.

 October: October 29 is World Stroke Day

-On October 29, Million Hearts® will be sharing resources, videos, and social media messages to educate people about ways to prevent and treat stroke.
+On October 29, Million Hearts® will be sharing resources, graphics, and social media messages to help raise awareness about the importance of preventing stroke.

-Throughout November and beyond, Million Hearts® will share tobacco cessation messages and resources to empower people to quit tobacco.
+Throughout November and beyond, Million Hearts® will share tobacco cessation resources and social media messages to empower people to quit tobacco.

 EHR Innovations for Improving Hypertension Challenge

 The goal of the EHR Innovations for Improving Hypertension Challenge, sponsored by Million Hearts® and the Office of the National Coordinator for Health Information Technology, is to identify practices that have used clinical decision support to implement the most successful evidence-based blood pressure treatment protocols (Phase 1) and identify models for quickly and widely spreading these strategies to other practices (Phase 2).